ThomasLegleu/RoboND-Follow-Me/writeup.md

 #### b- Batch Normalization

-instead of just normalizing the inputs to the network ----> normalize the inputs to layers within the network.

-during “ training” we use the mean and variance of the values in the current mini-batch.
+instead of just normalizing the inputs to the network ----> normalize the inputs to layers within the network by using the mean and variance of the values in the current mini-batch.

 Benefits of Batch Normalization